AwesomeAley/ObsidianNotes/Cybersecurity Notes/Interviewing Prep.md

 **Explain OWASP top 10**
 A standard awareness document showing top most common security risks to web applications

+**Explain SQL and its three types**
+An attacker sends unsanitized data via SQL queries through an application
+1: In band SQLi: Queries sent and replied to over the same channel
+2: Inferential SQLi: Queries that receive a reply that cannot be seen
+3: Out of band SQLi: Queries communicate over a different channel **How to prevent?**
+Sanitize queries

+**What is XSS and how to prevent?**
+Malicious scripts are injected into websites.
+For example uploading a script to a fileshare Sanitize every variable!

 ## Encountered Interview Questions
 Interview questions I've encountered